The top 5 weekend getaways one hour from Toronto

 Just 100 km from Toronto lies this historic little gem.
 Port Hope provides a scenic spot to unwind in a small town setting.
 The Carlyle Inn & Bistro is just one place worth a visit in this quaint town with a nice waterfront.
 The Scottish-inspired building and its in-house spa and eatery are basically an incubator of calm.

 Caledon, Dufferin County and Erin all make up Headwaters, a rural area northwest of Toronto.
 Headwaters offers tourists quirky activities to keep them endlessly occupied.
-After dropping off your bags at the Top of the Hill Bed & Breakfast, go horseback riding, take a plane ride, see a play or take a glass-blowing class.
+After dropping off your bags at the Millcroft Inn, go horseback riding, take a plane ride, see a play or take a glass-blowing class.

-Phillip Barlow in Elora
+Phillip Barlow in Elora.
+Written by Amanda Storey.

 Join the conversation Load comments